51Degrees/documentation/src/info/errormessages.md

 There was an error when getting the details for the Resource Key provided in the request.
 If the problem persists then please create a new issue on our [cloud-issues Git Hub](https://github.com/51Degrees/cloud-issues/issues) repo.
 # Resource Key Not Authorized On Domain @anchor Resource_key_not_authorized_on_domain

-This resource key is not authorized for use with the Referer or Origin domain.
+This Resource Key is not authorized for use with the Referer or Origin domain.
 See the original error message for the disallowed domain.
-Please visit the 51Degrees [Cloud Configurator](https://configure.51degrees.com/) to update the permitted domains for your resource key or leave blank to allow usage on all domains.
+Please visit the 51Degrees [Cloud Configurator](https://configure.51degrees.com/) to update the permitted domains for your Resource Key or leave blank to allow usage on all domains.
 If using one of the native pipeline APIs then you can use the `CloudRequestOrigin` setting in the Pipeline or Cloud Request Engine builder to specify the origin.
 See the API documentation on how to set the header: [coming soon].

 # Location Products Missing @anchor Location_products_missing